Deputy Pilot Positions

 The seven parts of the exam consist of true/false and multiple choice sections covering International Rules of the Road, Inland Rules of the Road, Shiphandling and Seamanship, Aids to Navigation, Federal and State Rules and Regulations, and Local Knowledge.
 The chart plot section consists of a blank chart which has only the outline of land features and the latitude and longtitude lines.
 The candidate must draw from memory the entire navigational channel, all aids to navigation, and other features as designated by the BOPC.
 Consult the BOPC web site for more information on what is covered on the exam and a list of resources to study from.

 After the exam results are thoroughly reviewed, the Board identifies the five highest-scoring candidates.
 Once the five individuals are established, the Secretary of the Dept. of Business and Professional Regulation (DBPR) will appoint one individual among the five candidates as the deputy harbor pilot.
-Traditionally the candidate with the highest overall exam score is appointed, however, the Secretary may take in to consideration other factors in making the appointment decision.
-The deputy harbor pilot is then directed to contact the pilots at the port to receive instructions on when to report for training.
+Traditionally, the candidate with the highest overall exam score is appointed, however, the Secretary may take in to consideration minority status, in making the appointment decision.
+The appointed candidate is then directed to contact the pilots at the port to receive instructions on when to report for training.
 The BOPC oversees and approves port-specific training programs, monitors the deputy’s progress, and when fully qualified and trained, they re-examine the deputy harbor pilot.
 Once this process is completed, the candidate receives a state pilot license.